There isn’t a more fun topic to discuss, bathe in, or write about.

 When you look from the point of view that love is everywhere, as the mystics have always said, you can see love everywhere, in the smallest gesture of helping someone on the street to the grandest wedding ceremony of two people in love.

-In effect, seeing love everywhere is a spiritual practice with profoundly healing and health-producing consequences.
+Love is the biggest motivator on Earth.
+When you see love everywhere, you see beauty everywhere.
+This is what uplifts the spirit and enhances our physical, mental, and emotional states, literally like nothing else.
+In effect, seeing love everywhere is a spiritual practice with profoundly healing and health-producing effects.
 The quality of one’s life becomes elevated to another level.
 People can see it and feel it “in the air”.
+They can see it in one’s glowing face and beaming eyes.
+It is palpable.

 The different flavors of love